Reserves & Reserve Deployment Info

 4. This video has some great cuts of how messy an actual deployment can be.
 Don't put yourself in a situation where you might need to deploy!
 Become an expert in the weather.

 6. WARNING!
 A reserve parachute is a life-saving backup system, to be used in life-threatening emergencies only.
-A reserve parachute should never be deployed “for fun” or to “see what it’s like”.
-A reserve parachute deployment is an extremely dangerous event.
+A reserve parachute should never be deployed “for fun” or "to see what it’s like”.
+A reserve parachute deployment is always dangerous event.

 7. Read this piece on Deployment Bags by Angelo Crapanzano